Otto Stern

-Otto Stern was also the pen name of German women's rights activist Louise Otto-Peters (1819–1895).

-Otto Stern (/de/; 17 February 1888 – 17 August 1969) was a German-American experimental physicist.
+Otto Stern (/de/; 17 February 1888 – 17 August 1969) was a German–American experimental physicist.
 He is the second most nominated person for a Nobel Prize, with 82 nominations during the years 1925–1945.
-In 1943, he received the Nobel Prize in Physics "for his contribution to the development of the molecular ray method and his discovery of the magnetic moment of the proton".
+In 1943, he received the Nobel Prize in Physics "for his contribution to the development of the molecular ray method and his discovery of the magnetic moment of the proton."